TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-developer-portal/customise/customize-api-visibility.md

 We'll walk through how you can use custom Page Templates to control the visibility of your APIs so it can only be seen by specific group of developers.
 In a nutshell, we are going to assign a group field to an API catalogue profile, to a developer profile, and check if their group matched.

+*Please note that this does not support multiple groups for a single API catalogue entry, nor for a single developer profile.*

 ## Prerequisites
 1. You have an API created in your Dashboard.
 See [Create an API](/docs/try-out-tyk/tutorials/create-api/) for more details.
 2. You have a Policy created in your Dashboard that has access rights to this API